40 Ways to Slash Your Risk of Osteoporosis

-One of the things your period secretly wants to tell you is how important it is for osteoporosis prevention.
+One of the things your period cycle can reveal is how important it is for osteoporosis prevention.
 “Once a female begins menopause, she loses estrogen.
 And estrogen plays a key role in minimizing bone loss during normal bone turnover,” Mulford says.
 “Also, women who experience early menopause or amenorrhea [lack of menstruation] for long periods are at higher risk for bone loss and developing osteoporosis due to the lack of estrogen.”
 Dr. Laude advises women who’ve stopped menstruating before age 47 to talk with their doctor about estrogen replacement, early bone density screening, and a diet and exercise program to maximize bone health.

 Although it won’t prevent osteoporosis directly, making your home fall-proof can guard against the devastating effects of a fracture.
 “Make sure that you keep floors free of any clutter or cords, and that carpeting is secure,” Dr. Hofflich says.
 “Have handrails around hard-to-reach areas like stairs, the bathroom and shower, and use a nonskid rubber mat in bathtub.”
 In addition, wear grippy slippers to avoid slipping on floors, and make sure outside walkways are cleared of snow and ice.

 Inside the home, mind the pileup of clutter.
-“Hoarding is another issue that can lead to falls,” says senior care expert Anthony Cirillo, FACHE, ABC, president of The Aging Experience.
+“Hoarding is another issue that can lead to falls,” says senior care expert Anthony Cirillo, president of The Aging Experience in Charlotte, North Carolina.
 In addition to clearing out pathways, make sure telephones are placed throughout the house at low levels to reach in case of a fall, or consider wearing a medical alert device you can press if you can’t get up.

 Also consider having your sight and hearing checked, because declining vision and hearing places you at risk for falls, and falls lead to fracture.
 Keep your home well-lit, and consider installing night-lights.